 We are still currently in the process of forming what SOMO's Athlete Leadership Programs will look like and what it will offer to our athletes, so if you have ideas, please email us.

 What's a mentor?

-May 19-21 at Lindenwood University (St. Louis) -- Registration will open in March
+May 19-21 at Lindenwood University (St. Louis) -- Registration is OPEN NOW!

 Nov.
 10-12 at William Woods University (Fulton)

 Transfer to another major form

 ALPs University is a weekend-long educational program for Special Olympics athletes that offers classes in a variety of leadership topics.
 Students and graduates of ALPs University will work with area programs to promote, support and improve Special Olympics Missouri.
 As it was mentioned above, we are still currently in the process of developing what ALPs University will look like, but if you're interested in serving on the management team, please let us know.

 We plan on holding two ALPs Universities per year and will announce the dates and locations here as soon as they're available, but if you want to be put on the email listserve of people we notify once we set the dates, email Brandon.
 To sign up for the next ALPs University, click the date of the next one above.

 SOMO's first ALPs University was held in Nov.
 2015 and had 17 athlete-leaders and mentors in attendance.
 The second ALPs University (June 17-19) had 19 athlete-leaders and mentors.
 Our third ALPs U (Oct.
 28-30, 2016) saw 22 athlete-leaders in attendance.

 The fourth ALPs University and first of 2017 is scheduled for May 19-21 at Lindenwood University in St. Louis.
 Registration for the weekend is $75/mentor and $75/athlete-leader, which includes housing and all meals.